 It all starts with the prospecting.

 Initial prospecting is done to determine if a full exploration is warranted.
-A full exploration can cost many thousands, even millions so before such expense is undertaken a full prospecting including sampling of the surface and possibly some small distance down from the surface is done.
-It is commonly thought that any gold underground will show some traces on the surface and this is what mining prospectors look for initially.
+A full exploration can cost many thousands, even millions so before such expense is undertaken, initial prospecting including sampling of the surface and possibly some distance down from the surface is done.
+It is commonly thought that any gold underground will show some traces on the surface and this is what mining prospectors look for to start with.

 These days, for serious gold mining, one is not looking for gold nuggets on the surface say in streams for example.
-That is panning for gold and is covered in the Prospecting Section.
+That is panning for gold and is too small for a full gold mining operation.

 For serious gold mining one is looking for a concentration of gold within minerals, usually of a type of rock.
 The concentration is measured in grams of gold per tone of ore.
-The more grams of gold per tone the better of course.
-Having 100 grams of gold per tone, although it does not seem very much, is considered a good find and would be well worth further exploration to see how far that ‘lode’ goes.
-If it is only a couple of feet then it would not be worth the expense of major mining equipment.
-But if the lode extends for some miles or kilometres then it would be well worth spending a lot of money mining the gold.
+The more grams of gold per tonne the more economical and therefore profitable it is to mine the gold.

-In short, it is not just a matter of how many grams or ounces in each tone of ore one can recover, it is also how big is the lode or lodes and how many thousands of ounces of gold can one recover.
+In short, it is not just a matter of how many grams or ounces in each tonne of ore one can recover, it is also how big the lode or lodes are and how many thousands of ounces of gold an organisation can recover.